Beauty and the Beast: Spain

 A version from Extremadura, titled The Bear Prince (El príncipe oso), was collected by Sergio Hernández de Soto and shows a similar introduction as in Beaumont's and Villeneuve's versions: the heroine's father loses his fortune after a shipwreck.
 When the merchant has the chance to recover his wealth, he asks his daughters what gift they want from his travels.
 The heroine asks for a lily.
 When the merchant finds a lily, a bear appears, saying that his youngest daughter must come to the garden because only she can repair the damage the merchant has caused.
 His youngest daughter seeks the bear and finds him lying on the ground, wounded.
 The only way to heal him is by restoring the lily the father took, and when the girl restores it, the bear turns into a prince.
 This tale was translated to English by Elsie Spicer Eells and retitled The Lily and the Bear.

 Aurelio Macedonio Espinosa Sr. collected a version from Almenar de Soria titled The Beast of the Rose Bush (La fiera del rosal), in which the heroine is the daughter of a king instead of a merchant.

 Aurelio Macedonio Espinosa Jr. published a version from Sepúlveda, Segovia titled The Beast of the Garden (La fiera del jardín).
 In this version, the heroine has a stepmother and two stepsisters and asks for an unspecified white flower.

+Beauty and the Beast in the Basque language is called Ederra eta Piztia.